 The ability of a receptor to preferentially activate only a subset of available downstream signal cascades is termed biased signaling.
-While comprehensively recognized for the G protein–coupled receptors (GPCR), this process is scarcely explored downstream of receptor tyrosine kinases (RTK), including the cancer-relevant insulin-like growth factor-1 receptor (IGF-1R).
-Successful IGF-1R targeting requires receptor downregulation, yet therapy-mediated removal from the cell surface activates cancer-protective b-arrestin–biased signaling (b-arr-BS).
-As these overlapping processes are initiated by the β-arr/IGF-1R interaction and controlled by GPCR-kinases (GRK), we explored GRKs as potential anti-cancer therapeutic targets to disconnect IGF-1R downregulation and β-arr-BS.
-Transgenic modulation demonstrated that GRK2-inhibition or GRK6-overexpression enhanced degradation of IGF-1R, but both scenarios sustained IGF-1-induced β-arr-BS.
-Pharmacological inhibition of GRK2 by the clinically approved antidepressant, serotonin reuptake inhibitor paroxetine (PX), recapitulated the effects of GRK2-silencing with dose- and time-dependent IGF-1R downregulation without associated b-arr-BS.
-In vivo, PX-treatment caused substantial downregulation of IGF-1R, suppressing the growth of Ewing’s sarcoma xenografts.
-Functional studies reveal that PX exploits the antagonism between β-arrestin isoforms: in low ligand conditions, PX favored b-arrestin1/Mdm2-mediated ubiquitination/degradation of IGF-1R, a scenario usually exclusive to ligand abundancy, making PX more effective than antibody-mediated IGF-1R downregulation.
-This study provides the rationale, molecular mechanism, and validation of a clinically feasible concept for 'system bias' targeting of the IGF-1R to uncouple downregulation from signaling.
-Demonstrating system bias as an effective anti-cancer approach, our study reveals a novel strategy for the rational design or repurposing of therapeutics to selectively cross-target the IGF-1R or other RTK.
+Although comprehensively recognized for the G protein–coupled receptors (GPCR), this process is scarcely explored downstream of receptor tyrosine kinases (RTK), including the cancer-relevant insulin-like growth factor-1 receptor (IGF1R).
+Successful IGF1R targeting requires receptor downregulation, yet therapy-mediated removal from the cell surface activates cancer-protective b-arrestin–biased signaling (b-arr-BS).
+As these overlapping processes are initiated by the b-arr/IGF1R interaction and controlled by GPCR-kinases (GRK), we explored GRKs as potential anticancer therapeutic targets to disconnect IGF1R downregulation and b-arr-BS.
+Transgenic modulation demonstrated that GRK2 inhibition or GRK6 overexpression enhanced degradation of IGF1R, but both scenarios sustained IGF1–induced b-arr-BS.
+Pharmacologic inhibition of GRK2 by the clinically approved antidepressant, serotonin reuptake inhibitor paroxetine (PX), recapitulated the effects of GRK2 silencing with dose- and time-dependent IGF1R downregulation without associated b-arr-BS.
+In vivo, PX treatment caused substantial downregulation of IGF1R, suppressing the growth of Ewing’s sarcoma xenografts.
+Functional studies reveal that PX exploits the antagonism between b-arrestin isoforms; in low ligand conditions, PX favored b-arrestin1/Mdm2-mediated ubiquitination/degradation of IGF1R, a scenario usually exclusive to ligand abundancy, making PX more effective than antibody-mediated IGF1R downregulation.
+This study provides the rationale, molecular mechanism, and validation of a clinically feasible concept for “system bias” targeting of the IGF1R to uncouple downregulation from signaling.
+Demonstrating system bias as an effective anticancer approach, our study reveals a novel strategy for the rational design or repurposing of therapeutics to selectively cross-target the IGF1R or other RTK.
 Significance: This work provides insight into the molecular and biological roles of biased signaling downstream RTK and provides a novel “system bias” strategy to increase the efficacy of anti–IGF1Rtargeted therapy in cancer.